 The reality is that 90% of investors actually lose money trading options… more so when they don’t follow these three options trading rules.

 One of the first options trading rules has been an ongoing debate for years.
 Hedge fund traders say 90% of options expire worthless.
-Then you’ll have active traders who say it’s more like 50-60%.
+Then you’ll have active traders who say it’s more like 50%-60%.
 However, in my experience, I’d say around 80% of options expire worthless.

 Therefore, when you buy options, you need to be precise on where and when to enter and exit.

-For instance, let’s say you buy an Apple Inc. (Nasdaqa: AAPL) Dec. $210 call option for $10.00 a contract with a 0.75 Delta.
+For instance, let’s say you buy a call option on Apple Inc. (Nasdaq: AAPL) with a $210 strike price, a December expiration date and a delta of 0.75; you pay $10 for the option.
 Then AAPL rallies from $215 to $216.
-The price of your call option will go from $10.00 to $10.75.
+The value of your call option will go from $10 to $10.75.